Ha-Kyeong/Tom_and_Jerry/README.md

 ## 3. Guideline for Environment setting
 Since this game only contains Python Standard Libraries (that is, automatically installed libraries when you installed python), you don't have to install any 3rd Party libraries.
 Therefore, you don't need to worry about the version setting or any conflict resulting from it.
-There are two ways to conduct this game on your pc.
+There are two ways to simulate the game on your pc.
-### 1. Use git and VSCode
+#### 1. Use git and VSCode
+Install git and VSCode.

+How to install git: https://taewow.tistory.com/13
+How to install VSCode: https://velog.io/@eunyeong560/Visual-Studio-Code-%EB%8B%A4%EC%9A%B4%EB%A1%9C%EB%93%9C-%EB%B0%8F-%EC%84%A4%EC%B9%98-%EB%B0%A9%EB%B2%95

-Type this instruction on the terminal
+After installing git and VSCode, type this instruction on the terminal

     git clone https://github.com/Ha-Kyeong/Tom_and_Jerry.git

 Then, the files will be automatically pulled to your pc.

-### 2. Download the zip file provided in the link below
+#### 2. Download the zip file provided in the link below
 You can munually download the files on your pc.
-Be careful not to contain Hangeul letters in you directory address.
+Be careful not to contain Hangeul letters in your directory address.

 ## 4. If you have any questions